 5.)
 Permissionless: You don‘t have to ask anybody to use cryptocurrency.
 It‘s just a software that everybody can download for free.
 After you installed it, you can receive and send Bitcoins or other cryptocurrencies.
 No one can prevent you.
 There is no gatekeeper.

 1.)
 Controlled supply: Most cryptocurrencies limit the supply of the tokens.
-In Bitcoin, the supply decreases in time and will reach its final number somewhere in around 2140.
+In Bitcoin, the supply decreases in time and will reach its final number sometime around the year 2140.
 All cryptocurrencies control the supply of the token by a schedule written in the code.
 This means the monetary supply of a cryptocurrency in every given moment in the future can roughly be calculated today.
 There is no surprise.

 2.)
 No debt but bearer: The Fiat-money on your bank account is created by debt, and the numbers, you see on your ledger represent nothing but debts.
 It‘s a system of IOU.
 Cryptocurrencies don‘t represent debts.
 They just represent themselves.
 They are money as hard as coins of gold.